AHRC Doctoral Training Partnership

 What we dream comes to fruition - diversity, artificial intelligence, and science fiction

-With support from the Arts and Humanities Research Council (AHRC), the National Productivity Investment Fund (NPIF), and the Scottish Graduate School for Arts & Humanities we are delighted to announce a fully funded PhD studentship opportunity for a project focusing on Artificial Intelligence (AI) and Data-Driven Research.
+With support from the Arts and Humanities Research Council (AHRC), the National Productivity Investment Fund (NPIF), and the Scottish Graduate School for Arts & Humanities we were delighted to be awarded a fully funded PhD studentship opportunity for a project focusing on Artificial Intelligence (AI) and Data-Driven Research.

 CASS Teaching Awards